pumppituntti/pumppituntti.github.io/README.md

 # pumppituntti.github.io

-This is repository of my training exercises and projects.
+This is repository of my training exercises and pet-projects.

-Mostly HTML/CSS and JavaScript (ECMAScript).